 Arriving more than 15 minutes late to a workshop, or leaving more than 15 minutes early will result in an absence being marked, despite your presence at the class session.
 No latecomers will be allowed to enter the classroom after 30 minutes have passed.

-All Improv Conspiracy improv courses come with at least one performance opportunity at our student showcase night.
+All Improv Conspiracy improv courses come with at least one performance opportunity during our student showcase weekend.
 We strongly suggest that you participate in all showcase opportunities, as they are a major part of the experience we offer.
-The showcase dates will typically be listed on the workshop page before you book.
-Students who skip their showcases without sufficient notice and cause may be ineligible to continue up to the higher levels in our program.
-If you know that you can't attend your showcase, please inform your instructor as soon as possible so that you can discuss your unique situation.
+If you know that you can't attend your showcase, please inform your instructor as soon as possible.

-All students participating in eight-week courses must attend a minimum of four out of the 24 premium improv and sketch comedy nights offered each term at The Improv Conspiracy Theatre.
-Premium shows are offered every Thursday, Friday and Saturday night - these are the ones regularly priced at $10, not $5 or free.
-Best of all, you'll get in FREE with your student ID if tickets are still available when you arrive at the venue!
-(Note: we have non-premium shows each day, including all of Sunday - these shows can be fun to watch and you get in free, but do not count towards your quota)
+All students participating in eight-week courses must attend a minimum of four out of the 24 premium improv and sketch comedy shows offered each term at The Improv Conspiracy Theatre.
+Premium shows are offered every night we're open — these are generally the ones regularly priced at $12, not $6 or free.
+[Note: despite being $12 for the general public, students get free standby tickets to these]

 In order to prove your attendance we ask you to check-in with our door staff and show them your student ID.
 They'll log your attendance in our system and give you a free ticket (pending availability).